Characteristic cycles, micro local packets and packets with cohomology

 As a first application we have the proof that the cohomology packets defined by Adams and Johnson in \cite{Adams-Johnson} are micro-packets.
-In more detail, Adams and Johnson proposed in \cite{Adams-Johnson} a candidate for an $A$-packet by attaching to any member in a particular family of Arthur parameters (see points (AJ1), (AJ2) and (AJ3) Section 7.3), a packet consisting of representations cohomologically induced from unitary characters.
-Now, from the behaviour of characteristic cycles under induction, the description of the ABV-packets corresponding to any Arthur parameter in the family studied in \cite{Adams-Johnson}, reduces to the description of ABV-packets corresponding to essentially unipotent Arthur parameters (see Section 7.2), and from this reduction we prove in Theorem \ref{theo:ABV-AJ}, that the cohomological constructions of \cite{Adams-Johnson} are particular cases of the ones in \cite{ABV}.
-It is important to point out that the equality between Adams-Johnson and ABV-packets is known to experts, but to my knowledge no proof of it can be found in the literature.
+In more detail, Adams and Johnson proposed in \cite{Adams-Johnson} a candidate for an $A$-packet by attaching to any member in a particular family of Arthur parameters (see points (AJ1), (AJ2) and (AJ3) Section 4.3), a packet consisting of representations cohomologically induced from unitary characters.
+Now, from the behaviour of characteristic cycles under induction, the description of the ABV-packets corresponding to any Arthur parameter in the family studied in \cite{Adams-Johnson}, reduces to the description of ABV-packets corresponding to essentially principal unipotent Arthur parameters, which are well understood (see Section 4.2).
+From this reduction we prove in Theorem \ref{theo:ABV-AJ}, that the cohomological constructions of \cite{Adams-Johnson} are particular cases of the ones in \cite{ABV}.
+It is important to mention that the equality between Adams-Johnson and ABV-packets is known to experts, but to my knowledge no proof of it can be found in the literature.
 Let us also say that from this equality and the proof in \cite{AMR} that for classical groups the packets defined in \cite{Adams-Johnson} are $A$-packets (\cite{Arthur}), we conclude that in the framework of \cite{Adams-Johnson} and for classical groups, the three constructions of $A$-packets coincide.

-As a second application we can mention that, an important step in the proof that for classical groups the $A$-packets introduced in \cite{Arthur} are ABV-packets (work in progress with Paul Mezo), is the description of the ABV-packets for the general linear group.
-The understanding of the behaviour of characteristic cycles under induction will show to be important in the proof that for the general linear group, ABV-packets are Langlands packets, that is, they consist of a single representation.
+A second application is related to the proof that for classical groups the $A$-packets introduced in \cite{Arthur} are ABV-packets (work in progress with Jeffrey Adams and Paul Mezo).
+An important step in the proof, is the description of the ABV-packets for the general linear group.
+The understanding of the behaviour of characteristic cycles under induction is crucial in the proof that for the general linear group, ABV-packets are Langlands packets, that is, they consist of a single representation.